Some posts on notebooksandglasses.com may contain affiliate links. Click on my Disclosure page to read more.

 I haven’t gone in to detail about medication or any kind of drug treatment, in this post.
 Speak to your doctor to learn more about options for you and make sure you do your research to understand how medication can affect people.

 Self-care is all about taking care of yourself to help you manage your chronic pain.
+It starts with getting the basics right.
 For me, it is about prioritising your energy, your mind, and your wellbeing in order to be able to focus on your pain management.

 If you’re feeling stressed, your pain management will be much harder.
 If you’re feeling tired and drained, your pain management will be much harder.
 If you’re run-down or have a cold, or any other medical conditions, your pain management will be much harder.
 Self-care is all about looking after you and your health.